blaketenantwatson/ghostbusters/README.md

 Neural network implemented in python without the use of ml packages

 ## Description
-This project contains a number of files, a number of which are not described here.
+This project contains numerous of files, a number of which are not described here.

 #### bustersAgents.py
 The agents implementations for pacman.